-Description: The final exam will be administered as a comprehensive invigilated 2.5 hour exam and may include questions on any of the topics covered in lectures and corresponding readings during this course.
-It will include both a fact pattern and a policy question.
+Description: The final exam will be administered as a comprehensive 2.5-hour take-home exam and may include questions on any of the topics covered in lectures and corresponding readings during this course.
+It will include both fact pattern questions and one policy question.